Course Descriptions: Masters in Counseling Psychology

 Depth Psychology Theory and Practice VI: Somatic Psychotherapy CP 546, 1 Unit

 Students will be introduced in this course to theories and therapeutic and depth psychological modalities that emphasize awareness of sensory, affective, cognitive, and imaginal impressions as manifestations of psyche in the sensed-felt-known field of the body.
-These impressions and images are manifestations of the prima material and ground somatic psychotherapy in depth psychology within the professions of marriage and family therapy and clinical counseling.
+These impressions and images are manifestations of the prima material and ground somatic psychotherapy in depth psychology within the professions of marriage and family therapy and professional clinical counseling.
 The functional unity between mind and body as evidenced in recently published research in neuroscience will also be reviewed.